IceWM FAQ and Howto

 Command Line Interface

-You should run IceWM with TaskBarDoubleHeigth=1, because that will enable the Address Bar (see What is the blank bar in the task bar good for?).
-This is especially useful if you rather frequently need to access man pages and don’t want to have xman hang around all the time.
+You could run IceWM with TaskBarDoubleHeigth=1, if you want to enable the Address Bar permanently. (see What is the blank bar in the task bar good for?).

 If you enter man perl in the Address Bar and press Ctrl+Enter a terminal will pop up displaying the Perl man page.
-If you press q not only the man page no longer is displayed but the XTerm will terminate, too.
+If you press q not only the man page no longer is displayed but the terminal will exit, too.

-This is just one example of how to use the CLI.
+This is just one example of how to use the CLI in icewm.
 You can use it to issue any other command as well.
-A problem that might occur is that the XTerm will terminate before you had time to read the output of a command (it terminates as soon as the command is done).
+A problem that might occur is that the terminal will exit before you had time to read the output of a command (it terminates as soon as the command is done).
 The terminal may support a hold resource or -hold option, which will keep the terminal open until it is closed by you.

 Can I use Win(95) keys?